etendosoftware/docs/docs/developer-guide/etendo-rx/tutorials/installation.md

 # Installing Etendo

-Welcome!
+## Overview

 This guide will help you set up the Etendo Platform, including both the Etendo Classic functionalities and Etendo RX, our reactive platform capable of executing microservices with database interaction and asynchronous actions.

 Follow these steps for a smooth installation: